-In accordance with legislation the allocation of places for children with an Education, Health and Care Plan (Children and Families Act 2014) where the school is named.
+In accordance with legislation the allocation of places for children with an Education, Health and Care Plan naming the school in the plan will take place first (Children and Families Act 2014).
 Remaining places will be allocated in accordance with this policy.